 A plant protection product (PPP) may only be used according to its authorisation.
 The areas of use shall be specified on the label.
 Therefore, all plant protection products that are to be used in walk-in tunnels must be risk assessed and authorised for such use.
-Please use our new guidance if you want to apply for an authorisation for use in walk-tunnels.
+Please use our guidance if you want to apply for an authorisation for use in walk-tunnels.

 Special conditions for use in walk-in tunnels

 Cultivation in walk-in tunnels has become more common.
 A walk-in tunnel is an un-heated, covered cultivation area and the structures are large enough to walk in and work inside.

 A plant protection product that is authorised for field uses has not been risk assessed for the conditions in a tunnel.
 The risk assessment for field uses is not relevant to estimate the risk of exposure for those who use the product in the tunnel.
 Correspondingly, a plant protection product authorised for use in green houses has not been risk assessed for walk-in tunnels as it lacks relevant environmental risk assessment, estimation of consumer exposure through residues and risk assessment for those who live nearby the field (residents).